TanushreeDhongale/GRIP-Linear-Regression/README.md

-# GRIP-Linear-Regression
+# GRIP - The Sparks Foundation
-This repository contains the Task1 of the Graduate Rotational Internship Program of The Sparks Foundation in which the scores of the students is predicted on the basis of their studying hours per day with the help of Linear Regression Machine Learning Algorithm.
+This repository contains the tasks of the Graduate Rotational Internship Program of The Sparks Foundation under the domain Data Science and Business Analytics.